AFCMS/malley/supabase/README.md

 Both buckets are readable by any user and authenticated users can upload a file that starts with their uuid (for caching reasons).
 Users can only have one associated file at a time.

+## Queries

+There are a few special, complex queries.
+The feed algorithms for getting relevant posts and profiles to present to the user.
+These are the functions `get_posts_feeds` and `get_profiles_feeds`, which have a lot of potential arguments.
+They also serve as search functions, because a feed is defined by the client, both as part of the wish to be a transparent platform and to give full control to our users if they so wish.
+All their arguments are optionnal, and they support pagination.
+The `estimated_categories_usage` is a materialized view for performance.
+It is refreshed every 5 minutes.
+How it works is actually somewhat complex :
+  - Before refreshing it, we run `ANALYZE` on the postsCategories and profilesCategories
+  - This allows us to use `pg_stat` to estimate the size of the tables with high efficiency
+  - Knowing this, we can take a representative sample of the table.
+If the table is small, we can afford to read every row, but with bigger tables, we can take a small proportion of the table and make an accurate guess on the actual usage from it.
+  - All this allows for an extremely quick and decently accurate retrieval of usage statistics.

+## Cron and automations

+As mentionned in queries, we use a Cron job to analyze the tables `postCategories` and `profilesCategories` and refresh the `estimated_categories_usage`.